 Talking legacy

 Although the concept of event legacies emerged in the academic literature in the early 1990s (Getz, 1991), the use of the term is still contested and regarded as elusive by some mega-event researchers (Cashman, 2006; Gratton & Preuss, 2008; Matheson, 2010; Preuss, 2007; Thomson, Schlenker, & Schulenkork, 2013).
 More specifically, the concept of sport legacy is also often viewed as an ambiguous term (Coalter, 2007a; London East Research Institute, 2007).
-Coalter (2007b), for instance, argues that there is little conceptual clarity on whether sport legacy refers to ‘physical activity, recreational sport, competitive sport or elite sport’.
+Coalter (2007b), for instance, argues that there is little conceptual clarity on whether sport legacy refers to “physical activity, recreational sport, competitive sport or elite sport”.
 The ambiguous treatment of sport legacy is problematic because unclear notions enable governments to claim the achievement of overall legacies based on developments in one area (e.g. construction of facilities and infrastructure, or sport volunteers) while hiding failures in other areas (e.g. sport participation) (Weed et al., 2009).

 In addition, MacAloon (2008) suggests that the concept of legacy has remained elusive due to the political interests of the International Olympic Committee (IOC).
 He argues that the IOC has promoted ‘legacy talk’, that is, a discourse that seeks to promote the legacy concept (p.
 2065).
 Legacy talk is seen to have developed to curb criticism of the Olympic movement and to sustain global support (Veal et al., 2012).
 MacAloon (2008) argues that this discourse enables governments and event organizers to treat legacy as a vague and simplistic concept, pitched as a desirable outcome for host cities, but attracting very little critique.
 Such arguments resonate with the work of Roche (1994), who highlighted that conventional, democratic and rational decision-making processes are often ignored in major event projects, leading to the decisions being made by political leadership and urban elite groups.
 MacAloon (2008) argues that it is therefore improbable that meaningful engagement with notions of legacy by event governing bodies and host governments is likely to occur.